See it for free in Copenhagen

 From the floors to the top, make sure to head up to the Roof Terrace for terrific views over the city.
-Right next door to Copenhagen’s iconic Tivoli Gardens Amusement Park, you can watch as thrill seekers ride the rides and hear their shrieks and giggles.
-You can see the many spires and domes that dot the Danish skyline and certain evenings you can order a glass of Cava or a coffee and sit up here civilized.
+Right next door to Copenhagen’s iconic Tivoli Gardens Amusement Park, you can watch as thrill-seekers ride the rides and hear their shrieks and giggles.
+You can see the many spires and domes that dot the Danish skyline and on certain evenings you can order a glass of cava or a coffee and sit up here all civilized.

 Tuesdays = FREE FOR ALL